Mihyun Kang

 Mihyun Kang (강미현) is a South Korean mathematician specializing in combinatorics, including graph enumeration and the topological properties of random graphs.
 She is a professor in the Institute of Discrete Mathematics at the Graz University of Technology.

 Education and career

 Kang completed a PhD at KAIST, the Korea Advanced Institute of Science and Technology, in 2001.
 Her dissertation, Random Walks on a Union of Finite Groups, was supervised by Geon Ho Choe.

 She became a postdoctoral researcher at the Humboldt University of Berlin from 2001 to 2008, and completed a habilitation there in 2007.
-From 2008 to 2011 she was funded by the German Research Foundation as a Heisenberg Fellow.
-After taking an acting professorship at the Ludwig Maximilian University of Munich in 2011, she became a full professor at the Graz University of Technology in 2012.
+From 2008 to 2011, she was funded by the German Research Foundation as a Heisenberg Fellow.
+After taking an acting professorship at LMU Munich in 2011, she became a full professor at the Graz University of Technology in 2012.
 At the same time, she became head of the Institute of Discrete Mathematics at Graz.

 Recognition

 Kang was a 2019 winner of the Friedrich Wilhelm Bessel Research Prize of the Alexander von Humboldt Foundation.